ThomasNiemand/FCO/FCO.Rcheck/00_pkg_src/FCO/README.md

 ## Description

-The goal of FCO is to provide a toolbox to derive flexible cutoffs for fit indices in Covariance-based Structural Equation Modeling based on the paper by Niemand & Mai (2018).
+The goal of FCO is to to derive flexible cutoffs for fit indices in Covariance-based Structural Equation Modeling based on the paper by Niemand & Mai (2018).
 Flexible cutoffs are an alternative to fixed cutoffs - rules-of-thumb - regarding an appropriate cutoff for fit indices such as CFI or SRMR.
 It has been demonstrated that these flexible cutoffs perform better than fixed cutoffs in grey areas where misspecification is not easy to detect.
 The package provides an alternative to the tool at flexiblecutoffs.org as it allows to tailor